amob/GenoPheno/README.txt

 Script 003_drifsel_med95_scaledtraits_allsoilsandhigh.R
-	purpose: performs driftsel analysis, S and H tests problem?: different amounts of thinning for some of the highland runs
+	purpose: performs driftsel analysis, S and H tests of note: different amounts of thinning for some of the highland samples only runs
 	input:	allcoan_Rthin_f95_LG.txt
 			phenomat.csv*
 			pedmat.csv*